jtanx/fontforge/doc/sphinx/ui/menus/hintsmenu.rst

 .. object:: Suggest Deltas...

-   Brings up a :doc:`dialog <SuggestDeltas>` which will help you search for places where truetype delta instructions might be useful.
+   Brings up a :doc:`dialog </techref/SuggestDeltas>` which will help you search for places where truetype delta instructions might be useful.

 .. _hintsmenu.RmTables: